...

 Instructions

-• Begin by preparing the broth.
-In a large pot, bring the chicken or pork broth to a gentle boil over medium heat.
-Add the bruised lemongrass, kaffir lime leaves, minced garlic, onion, and tomatoes.
-Simmer for 10 minutes to infuse the broth with aromatic flavours.
-Skim off any foam that rises to the surface for a clearer broth.
+• In a large pot, bring the stock to a gentle boil.
+Add lemongrass, onion, ginger, and garlic.
+Simmer uncovered for 20 minutes to release deep aroma.
+Skim any foam from the surface for a clear broth.

 Nutrition